 PHOTOCOPY, SCAN & FAX SERVICES

 A coin-operated photocopier is located on the right side when entering the library.
 You will be charged 10¢ for each b/w copy and 50¢ for each color copy.
 The photocopier can make letter or legal-sized copies and double-sided copies.
-It has a zoom feature and the ability to lighten or darken a copy.
+There are zoom features and the ability to lighten or darken copies.